npghub/telerik-fp/README.md

 Uses a simple python program that ouputs some text.

-It undergoes style, lint, unit testing and security checks before a docker container is built, containing a fcgi set up nginx with the test program copied over.
+It undergoes style, lint, unit testing, quality and security checks before a docker container is built, containing a fcgi set up nginx with the test program copied over.
 If this container is successfully built it is uploaded to a docker repo.